kuznetckiy/Geoscan_Lite_eng/index.rst

 Complex Geoscan Lite (without battery) and launcher are recommended to be stored in a transport bags in dry rooms at a temperature of 5 to 25 °C and relative humidity not more than 80% without condensation.
 Shelf life - 2 years.

-Batteries should be stored in a cool, dry place, free from direct sunlight, at a temperature of 5 to 25 °C and a relative humidity of 80%, without condensation.
-The optimum temperature — from 5 to 10 °C. The optimum voltage level of the battery when placing the battery for storage: 15.12 V. Shelf Life - 1 year.
+Batteries should be stored in a cool and dry place, without direct sunlight, at a temperature of 5 to 25 °C and a relative humidity of 80% without condensation.
+The optimum temperature — from 5 to 10 °C. The optimum voltage level when placing the battery to storage: 15.12 V. Shelf Life - 1 year.

 .. toctree::
    :maxdepth: 2